wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland.md

 ---
 layout: post
 title: "Preface - Are You My Motherland?"
+tagline: "A series where I evaluate places I go"
 date: 2013-10-12 00:00:00
 published: true

 ---

 I have a history of uprooting and moving.
 Usually it's due to circumstance, on